duvivier/MOSAIC_TC_2020/README.md

-# MOSAIC_GRL_2019
+# MOSAIC_TC_2019

 CREATOR:

 Alice DuVivier - duvivier@ucar.edu
-May 2019
+June 2019

 DESCRIPTION:

-Scripts for figures and analysis prepared for manuscript submitted to GRL in June 2019.
+Scripts for figures and analysis prepared for manuscript submitted to the Cryosphere in June 2019.
 Analysis scripts are in NCL langauge with cshell wrapper scripts.

 Directories are separated by figure number.